 The space that the Atlantic Ocean filled in was once an enormous valley bordered by mountains over 15,000 feet tall.
 Once the water came in, the only pieces of land that survived were the tops of these mountain ranges.

 This means that cities like Barcelona, Rome, and Athens are at the top of former mountains!

 - What effect does this unique flooding have on the climate?

 Look at this satellite image of Lebanon showing the Mediterranean Sea on the left and the mountain range in white.

 Lebanon is located at the eastern reach of the Mediterranean and is a prime example of moisture movement on this sea.
 The westward side of its mountains captures the moisture from the water, fertilizing the entire western portion of the country.
 You can see the green in the image.

 - What does the eastern side of the mountains look like?

 It rapidly becomes a desert.

-It is this effect that contributes to the wet winters and dry summers of the Mediterranean climate.
+This effect contributes to the Mediterranean climate's wet winters and dry summers.
 Because temperatures rarely get very cold, agriculture in this area has been incredibly easy.